 In short, a person can’t collect disability benefits and unemployment benefits at the same time.
 Why?
 What are unemployment benefits?
 These benefits are given to those who have lost their means of employment but are ready to work and are actively looking for employment.
 A person can’t be disabled and prepared to work at the same time.

 A person will have to choose one or the other.
 If you’re collecting unemployment, you shouldn’t file for disability benefits.
 If you’ve become disabled and are collecting unemployment, discontinue your unemployment benefits so that your disability benefits can be approved.
-SSDI Lawyers in Jefferson County MO can discuss this topic in greater detail.
+SSDI lawyers near Chicago can discuss this topic in greater detail.

 Working While Filing For Disability